 … at least almost, but more about that below.

 I booked my vacation about two weeks in advance and followed the webcam of the Zugspitze, as well as the weather report almost daily.

 In addition, I studied maps, went through routes, read other trip reports, and watched YouTube videos on the Stopselzieher route.

 Also, I looked up the opening hours of the railroads and didn’t see until after I booked my vacation that the railroad and all cable cars were out of service.
 So I couldn’t go back down with either the cogwheel or the cable car.

 - Rund trip Eibsee: From the Eibsee over the Stopselzieher to the Zugspitze and back.
-Length about 18 km, plus 2 km ascent and descent.
+Length of about 18 km, plus 2 km ascent and descent.

 - Höllental → Riffelscharte → Eibsee/Ehrwald: No Zugspitze ascent!
-From Hammersbach to the Höllentalangerhütte and via the Riffelscharte then optionally to the Eibsee (a total of about 15 km) or to Ehrwald (a total of about 19 km).
+From Hammersbach to the Höllentalangerhütte and via the Riffelscharte, then optionally to the Eibsee (a total of about 15 km) or to Ehrwald (a total of about 19 km).

 - Round trip Ehrwald: From Ehrwald via the Stopselzieher to the Zugspitze and back.
-Length about 16 km, plus 2 km ascent and descent.
+Length of about 16 km, plus 2 km ascent and descent.

 I decided to Route 4, because it is the shortest and the beginning is on the west / south side.
-There I hoped for a snow and ice free beginning (which was the case).Show complete map
+There I hoped for a snow and ice-free beginning (which was the case).Show complete map

 Basically, I had my normal hiking gear for day hikes with me: